benjaminwil/lifer/README.md

 Whether you want to compile assets with Ruby-based tools, JavaScript-based tools, or other tools, Lifer is okay with that.
 As long as those tools come with a commandline interface, Lifer can shell out to those tools as a prebuild step.

+The tradeoff here is that your templates will not be asset aware, meaning asset fingerprinting and complex asset locating isn't really possible at this time.
+If you need features like that, consider other static site generators or consider *not* using a static site generator.

 ### Collections and selections